Updated: May 21

 My parents had four children.
 I’m the youngest.
 I always felt a significant generational gap, even among my siblings.
 By the time I was born, things had changed dramatically in Spain.
 For instance, the country had (apparently) become a democracy.
 My siblings were born between 1970 and 1976.
 My parents were almost 40 when I came into the world.
 Growing up, I could barely relate to anybody.

 We were living in Galicia when my mother passed away in 1994.
 She had developed a very aggressive form of ovarian cancer.
 At age 48, she died only a month after she started feeling sick.
 In 2014, my father died of heart disease at age 69.
-That issue began when he was a kid after he contracted hay fever.
-Throughout his life, he went through two valve replacement surgeries and a lot of medications.
+That issue began when he was a kid after he contracted rheumatic fever.* Throughout his life, he went through two valve replacement surgeries and a lot of medications.
 I’m grateful that, to this day, my siblings and I have never experienced a chronic medical condition.

 I wish my parents were still alive.
 My mother and I were very close.
 I was only ten years old when she departed.
 Too soon – I always say.
 It was hard to understand and accept that something like that could happen.
 My father and I were not close while I was growing up.
 I remember being scared of him.
 But our relationship would eventually become healthy, especially after I left the family nest.